LightChain: A DHT-based Blockchain for Resource Constrained Environments: Introduction

-\item We extended the Skip Graph simulator SkipSim \cite{skipsim} with the blockchain-based simulation scenarios, implemented and simulated the \textit{\lightchain}, and compared the experimental results with our proposed analytical framework.
-The analytical and experimental results are found to be consistent.
+\item We extended the Skip Graph simulator SkipSim \cite{hassanzadeh2020skipsim} with the blockchain-based simulation scenarios, implemented and simulated the \textit{\lightchain} in extensive simulation scales of $10K$ nodes, and show its performance concerning the security features, in the presence of colluding adversarial nodes.